rpillar/PKI/README.md

 # Updates
  - Add code to process roles - *with* / also *require*
- - Collect and display info about a where a module is used.
+ - Collect and display info about where a module is used.
  - Add module dependency graphs
  - Fix links within POD
  - Add flag so that interface / scripts *only* process source files - not GIT